On the characterization of Danielewski surfaces by their automorphism group: Root subgroups of non-toric -surfaces

 \section{Root subgroups of non-toric $\GM$-surfaces}

+Let $S$ be a an affine surface and $G$ be an algebraic group.
+A regular faithful action of $G$ on $S$ induces an injective homomorphism from $G$ to $\Aut(S)$.
+We say that the image of $G$ in $\Aut(S)$ is an \emph{algebraic subgroup} of $\Aut(S)$.
+One can show that an algebraic subgroup admits a canonical structure of algebraic variety \cite[Theorem~0.3.1]{furter2018geometry}.

-A $\GM$-surface is a surface $S$ together with a given faithful regular $\GM$-action on $S$.
-Let $T\subset \Aut(S)$ be the acting torus.
-A {\it root subgroup} of $S$ with respect to $T$ is an {algebraic} subgroup $U\subset\Aut(S)$ isomorphic to $\GA$ that is normalized by $T$.
+A $\GM$-surface is a surface $S$ together with a given regular faithful $\GM$-action on $S$.
+Let $T\subset \Aut(S)$ be the acting torus, i.e., the image of $\GM$ in $\Aut(S)$.
+A {\it root subgroup} of $S$ with respect to $T$ is an algebraic subgroup $U\subset\Aut(S)$ isomorphic to $\GA$ that is normalized by $T$.
 Let $\lambda\colon \GA\to U$ be an isomorphism.
 There exists a character $\chi\colon T\to\GM$ not depending on the choice of $\lambda$ such that $t\circ\lambda(s)\circ t^{-1}=\lambda(\chi(t)s)$.
 This character is called the \emph{weight} of $U$.
-In \cite{MR2020670} a classification of normal affine $\GM$-surfaces was given followed by a classification of their root subgroups in \cite{MR2196000}.
+Recall that the set of characters $\chi\colon T\rightarrow \GM$ forms a group $\mathfrak{X}(T)$ isomorphic to $\Z$ and such an isomorphism is uniquely determined up to sign.
+In \cite{MR2020670} a classification of normal affine $\GM$-surfaces was given, followed by a classification of their root subgroups in \cite{MR2196000}.
 We recall here the main features of the classification that we need in this paper.
-In the foundational paper \cite{MR0460342}, $\GM$-surfaces are classified according to their dynamical type.
+This is a short version of our account of the subject in \cite[Section~4]{liendo2018characterization}.

-\begin{defin} A $\GM$-surface is \emph{elliptic} if the $\GM$-action has an attractive fixed point, \emph{parabolic} if the $\GM$-action has infinitely many fixed points and \emph{hyperbolic} if the $\GM$-action has at most finitely many fixed points none of which is attractive. \end{defin}
+\begin{definition} Surfaces endowed with a $\GM$-action are classified in three \emph{dynamical types} \cite{MR0460342}: a $\GM$-surface is \emph{elliptic} if the $\GM$-action has an attractive fixed point, \emph{parabolic} if the $\GM$-action has infinitely many fixed points and \emph{hyperbolic} if the $\GM$-action has at most finitely many fixed points none of which is attractive. \end{definition}